Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command 13 is to create a symbolic link to a file or directory

 Command 14 is to copy all of a specific file types but only copy those that don't exist in a parent directory.

+Command 15 is to move all files beginning with uppercase letter to a directory